English Proficiency Requirements

 If you have taken these exams, you are welcome to send us your scores in order to be exempt from most, but not all, placement tests.
 Please read the below policy carefully in order to understand our testing requirements.

-Your application is evaluated on its academic merit.
+Your application is evaluated on how well you have performed academically in your eduational system at home, not on English proficiency.
 Upon arrival at Duquesne, you will be required to sit for English Language Placement Tests.
 If test results indicate a need for English, the student is enrolled in appropriate courses with the on-campus ESL program.
 The number of academic courses taken together with any assigned ESL classes will depend upon placement test results.
 Students with low levels of English should be prepared to take all ESL classes their first or second semesters here.

 This system allows you to receive an acceptance to a degree program.
 If you are interested in a year of ESL classes without any intentions of applying to a degree program, please visit our ESL website.